cloud3000/logtime/README.md

 They said my code was confusing, to complicated, too many hard-coded literals.
 So I didn't get the job. :-(

     Since the race is over....
-I've cleaned up the code, considered the critique, it much easier to understand, except for some log messages there are no hard-coded literals.
+I've cleaned up the code, considered the critique.
+    It is much easier to understand, except for some log messages there are no hard-coded literals.
     It's design and functionality is like a Swiss-Watch.